prakashmirji/hcp-ansible/README.md

 ## hcp-ansible

 ### Introduction
-This repo hosts the ansible playbooks to deploy and configure HPE Container Platform
+This repo hosts the ansible playbooks to deploy and configure HPE Container Platform ( HPE CP)

-### Use cases ( mvp 1.0 )
+### Use cases in mvp 1.0
   - I as a user wants to prepare the environment ( OS installation with right packages )
   - I as a user wants to have option to run pre-checks before I start installing the bits
-  - I as a user wants to install/deploy HPE container platform bits with playbooks ( configure controller and gateway )
+  - I as a user wants to install/deploy HPE CP management software

-          - with HPE best practices
+          - controller node
-          - with consistent behavior
+          - gateway node
   - I as a k8s admin user wants to add and install k8s hosts
   - I as a k8s admin user wants do life cycle management (LCM) operations on my k8s cluster